Will InfoBarrel Be Another Failed Content Site?

 I found many unresolved issues with InfoBarrel while researching the site.
 As a systems analyst, I have the ability to research the issues that plague content authoring websites.
 I'll explain the reasons why I feel this one will eventually fail.

-InfoBarrel, a revenue sharing site founded in 2008 for writing articles, was one of my experiments.
-It is not a scam, as I see many people asking about on the Internet, but it does have its problems.
-Here's my review.
+InfoBarrel was founded in 2008 for writing articles.
+It is not a scam, as I see many people asking in forums, but it does have many problems.

 Requirements for a Revenue Sharing Site

 When I first began writing online, my requirements for selecting a site were the following: